yxyselina/EDA_MyAgro_Client_Loyalty_vs_Yield/README.md

 BA780 Project - TEAM B01 Client Loyalty ANALYSIS

-This is a class project using Google Colab using python.
+This is a class project using python by Google Colab .

 Contributor for this project including Lokendra Singh Badgujar, Srujana Gali, Xingyu Yao, Sarmad Kahut.